ts4z/barge-rulebook/src/five-card-stud.md

 # Five Card Stud

+## TLDR

+Everybody gets five cards, some of them are face up, played for high.

 ## Forced Money

 The game is played with antes.
 The low card on the board by rank first and then